tom-seddon/b2/doc/Debug-version.md

 ## **Second processor support is WIP**

-- Examining the parasite state should work OK, but you may find that the host CPU state is affected if you try to change anything

-- The paging prefix indicators in the parasite trace output are currently nonsense.
-The parasite paging is simple enough that things should still be comprehensible

 This will improve!

 ## General debugging ##

-Use `Stop` to stop the emulated BBC in its tracks.
+Use `Stop` to stop the entire system in its tracks.

 `Run` will set it going again.

-`Step In` will run one host instruction and then stop.

-`Step Over` will run until the next host instruction visible.
+The system is emulated as a unit. `Stop` stops everything, and `Run` sets the entire system going again.

 ## Paging overrides